Turkeys are large birds that belong to the genus Meleagris. They are considered common and native to North America.

 It is essentially bred commercially for meat production.
 The turkey was created by crossing the White Holland and the Broad Breasted Bronze turkey.

 Like the broiler chicken breeds, these turkeys can convert feed to meat in the shortest possible time.
-The female can weigh up to 20 pounds and the male up to 40 pounds.
+The female can weigh up to 20 pounds, and the male can weigh up to 40 pounds.

-Their enormous size and large breast make it nearly impossible for them to reproduce naturally; hence, they are artificially inseminated.
+Their enormous size and large breasts make it nearly impossible for them to reproduce naturally; hence, they are artificially inseminated.

 They are also prone to diseases associated with being overweight.
 Their weight also hinders their movement since they can’t fly or walk well.
 Regarding taste, their meat doesn’t taste as good as other breeds.